RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions

-\paragraph{Bridging Domain Gap with Projection Transformation} ERP images exhibit significant distortions and deformation in polar regions, which prevents them from directly applying planar image priors for ODISR.
-To bridge this domain gap, we can convert ERP images into TP images, which conform to the distribution of planar images.
-However, interpolation algorithms in projection transformation cause significant information loss, resulting in more blurred images.
+\textbf{Bridging Domain Gap with Projection Transformation.} ERP images exhibit significant distortions and deformation in polar regions, which prevents them from enjoying planar image priors for ODISR.
+To bridge this domain gap, we can convert ERP images into TP images, which conform to the distribution of planar images~\cite{li2024omnissr}.

-We leverage the pre-upsampling strategy \cite{li2024omnissr} by upsampling the source image before projection transformations.
-Specifically, at the input stage, the ERP image is first upsampled and then converted into TP images.
-At the output stage, the processed TP images are upsampled and then reprojected back into an ERP image to obtain the final output.
+For a pixel $P_e(x_e, y_e)$ within the ERP image, we first find its corresponding pixel $P_s(\theta, \phi)$ on the unit sphere using Eq.~\ref{eq:erp2sphere}:

+where $H$ and $W$ are the height and width of the ERP image.
+The Cartesian coordinates of the ERP image and the angular coordinates on the unit sphere exhibit a straightforward one-to-one linear relationship, suggesting a conceptual equivalence between these two projection formats.